It Takes Courage + Compassion + Communication Skills

 Why you’ll want to participate in this session.

-- Learn to articulate to management what Psychological Safety is and make the case for why it’s important (not just a fad or “touchy feely thing”).
+- Learn how to articulate to management what Psychological Safety is and how it affects employee engagement, innovation, and safety (and is not just a fad or “touchy feely thing”).

-- Take away skills to train managers on what behaviors foster psychological safety and how to engage in them, as well as communicate what behaviors destroy psychological safety.
+- Take away skills to train managers on what behaviors foster psychological safety and how to engage in them.

 Approved for SHRM Credit and HRCI General (HR) Credit.